Yellow Court Classic: Structure and content

-The literal meaning of the “’’Yellow Court’’’ refers to the central area of the Emperor’s Castle where the Emperor and Ministers gather to try to understand the will of the Heavens and properly regulate the businesses of the Kingdom.
-The Yellow color indicates Earth element that is central in the Five Element (Wu Xing, 五行) arrangement.
+The literal meaning of the “Yellow Court” refers to the central area of the Emperor’s Castle where the Emperor and Ministers gather to try to understand the will of the Heavens and properly regulate the businesses of the Kingdom.
+Yellow indicates the Earth element that is central in the Five Element arrangement.
 The four sides of the Castle Architecture symbolize the other four elements (Metal, Water, Wood and Fire), while the Heaven symbolizes the Spirit.
-The overall picture presents an allegory to a harmony between human body, particularly the spleen (the Earth element of Yellow color, central of the Five Organs) which is associated the lower reservoir of qi in the body (Dantian, 丹田), and Nature.
+The overall picture presents an allegory to harmony between the human body, particularly the spleen (yellow, of the Earth element, central of the Five Organs) which is associated with the lower reservoir of qi in the body.

-The text of the Yellow Court scriptures provides meditation instructions for the practitioner’s alignment with the Universe and its Spiritual Laws and Forces (symbolized by “Heaven”), in the order to regulate and improve functions and processes of the body (symbolized by “Kingdom”).
+The text of the Yellow Court scriptures provides meditation instructions for the practitioner’s alignment with the Universe and its Spiritual Laws and Forces (symbolized by “Heaven”) to regulate and improve functions and processes of the body (symbolized by “Kingdom”).
 Such Life Cultivation, or Internal Alchemy work should, according to the text, result in the enhanced health and longevity of a diligent practitioner.

-Carl Jung referred to this mechanism, in his multiple works, including the commentary of The Secret of the Golden Flower, as the Individuation.
-However, in addition to the psychological aspect analyzed by Jung, the Taoist Alchemy process also emphasizes energetic and physical changes in the practitioner’s body, as the components of the holistic personal enhancement.
+Carl Jung referred to this mechanism, including in his commentary of The Secret of the Golden Flower, as Individuation.
+However, in addition to the psychological aspect analyzed by Jung, the Daoist alchemy process also emphasizes energetic and physical changes in the practitioner’s body, as the components of holistic personal enhancement.

-The key component in the meditative practice of The Yellow Court Classic is, however, focused on the cooperation with the heavenly spirits (Shen, 神), which are assumed to form the “intelligent”, organizational aspects of the human existence.
+The key component in the meditative practice of The Yellow Court Classic is, however, focused on the cooperation with shen or spirits, which are assumed to form the “intelligent”, organizational aspects of human existence.
 In addition to the specific locations in the body (like lungs, kidneys, liver, heart, spleen etc.), the nature and mission of these, personified, spirits are designated by color, material and shape of the clothes they wear.
-The colors usually indicate one of the Five Elements, for instance “red” is associated to the “Heart” and the “Fire” element.
-The other attributes of the spirits are symbolically associated to the concepts of Yin Yang, Eight Trigrams (Bagua, 八卦) of I Ching etc. The text of the scripture gradually develops a systematic description of main body elements and functions, as aspects of the Universal Spiritual Harmony in the Human Being.
+The colors usually indicate one of the Five Elements; for instance, “red” is associated with the Heart and the Fire element.
+The other attributes of the spirits are symbolically associated with the concepts of yin and yang, the Bagua of the Yijing, etc. The text of the scripture gradually develops a systematic description of main body elements and functions, as aspects of the Universal Spiritual Harmony in the Human Being.